vawklee/vlee3645-tracker/README.md

 ## To-Do [Delete later]
 - some issue where starting on a new browser breaks the localbook array, returning null
+- responsiveness for mobile
 - default empty state: notification to get users to add books
+- delete button when in in-depth view

 ## Method of approach
 1. Worked on creating basic HTML layout